 Even if you fail to timely respond to Requests for Admissions, all is not lost.
 With the help of experienced counsel, you may persuade the Court under Rule 36(b) of the North Carolina Rules of Civil Procedure to withdraw or amend your response, or lack thereof, to the Requests for Admissions.
 This Rule basically allows you to call upon the Court’s equitable authority to allow you to defend the case on the merits and respond to the Requests for Admissions beyond the normal time limits.

 The Raleigh law firm of Maginnis Law represents both individuals and businesses and has experience in a wide array of litigation matters.
 We offer free consultations from our downtown Raleigh office and regularly represent clients from around the Triangle area, including Raleigh, Durham, Cary, Apex, Wake Forest, Morrisville, Garner, and Holly Springs.
 As a small law firm, we are able to offer multiple billing arrangements, including hourly, flat rate, and mixes thereof.

-If you have received Requests for Admissions and find yourself defending against a lawsuit, contact the Raleigh business attorneys of Maginnis Law at 919.526.0450 or 919.480.8526.
+If you have received Requests for Admissions and find yourself defending against a lawsuit, contact the Raleigh business attorneys of Maginnis Howard at (919) 526-0450.
 You may also send an email directly to our lawyers using our contact page.